Apples in a Gout Diet

 Gout And Eating Apples

 When it comes to gout, you should know what apples contain about 14 milligrams of purine compounds per 100 grams of fruit, so it is very low in purines.
 Applesauce, apple juice and dried apples are also low in purines.
 Make sure to watch out for the sugar content but for the most part they are allowed in a gout diet.
-Apples are also high in vitamin C which has been shown to lower uric acid levels.
+Apples are also high in vitamin C which may help support healthy uric acid levels.

 Although there haven’t been any studies as of yet that have analyzed the impact of apples on gout patients, one study shows promise and concluded that apples can combat against inflammatory diseases.
 This study clearly outlines the anti-oxidative and anti-inflammatory role of apple, so a similar response could be expected with gout sufferers after consuming an apple.
 Another 2013 study on colorectal cancer found that apples possess anti-inflammatory characteristics as it inhibits the activity of COX-2 which is another player when you suffer from gout inflammation.